 [run] Exception in thread "main" java.lang.NoClassDefFoundError: org/kepler/Kepler

 [run] Caused by: java.lang.ClassNotFoundException: org.kepler.Kepler

 [run] at java.net.URLClassLoader$1.run(URLClassLoader.java:200)

-#5 Updated by Chad Berkley about 10 years ago
+#5 Updated by Chad Berkley over 10 years ago

 I tried the MM again from a clean build.
 I was able to change-to the kepler-1.0.0 suite, however there are some problems.
 No actors appear in the actor library. i ran an ant clean-cache which seemed to fix the problem.
 I think this is described in bug 4587.
 I also noticed that the modules.txt file in kepler-1.0.0/module-info/ has a bunch of weird characters in it.
 There are carrots after each line.
 Is this on purpose?
 It doesn't seem to affect build, but it looks weird.

 When restarting kepler with ant, it seems extremely slow after using the MM to change to kepler-1.0.0

 Why is this suite called kepler-1.0.0?
 It does not actually change to kepler 1.0.
 This looks like Kepler 1.x dev.
 I think the versioning is confusing.